-This site hosts downloads, media and information for all the voicebanks and characters in the VOXYZ series and related projects.
-This includes information about convention panels and streams held by Myst.
+This site hosts downloads, media and information for VOXYZ voicebanks and related projects.

 Singing synthesis is exactly what it sounds like: software intended to replicate the human singing voice.
 This website deals with all manner of vocalsynth software, but it primarily tends to focus on UTAU and VOCALOID.
 Other synths include DeepVocal, CeVIO and Synthesizer V.

 What is VOCALOID?

-- VOCALOID is commercial singing synthesis software created by Yamaha.
+- VOCALOID is singing synthesis software created by Yamaha.

-- Third party companies produce “voicebanks” for the software engine, which can be individually purchased.
+- Third party companies produce “voicebanks” for the software, which are purchased individually.

 - To use VOCALOID, you add notes in a piano roll interface, and type in lyrics.

-- The most popular VOCALOID is Hatsune Miku (初音ミク)
+- The most well-known VOCALOID is Hatsune Miku (初音ミク)

-- Miku’s popularity is why most VOCALOIDs after her have character avatars associated with each voice as an effective marketing technique.
+- Miku’s popularity is why most vocalsynths have character avatars as a marketing technique.

 What is UTAU?